Subsolar point

+The term subsolar point can also mean the point closest to the Sun on an astronomical object, even though the Sun might not be visible.

+On Earth

+On Earth, the subsolar point only occurs within the tropics.
 The subsolar point contacts the Tropic of Cancer on the June solstice and the Tropic of Capricorn on the December solstice.
 The subsolar point crosses the Equator on the March and September equinoxes.

 Coordinates of the subsolar point

 The subsolar point moves constantly on the surface of the Earth, but for any given time, its coordinates, or latitude and longitude, can be calculated as follows: